Pyridoxine (Vitamin B6)

 - Vitamin B6 deficiency.
 Taking vitamin B6 by mouth is effective for preventing and treating vitamin B6 deficiency.

 - High homocysteine blood levels.
 Taking vitamin B6 as pyridoxine by mouth alone or together with folic acid is effective for treating high homocysteine levels in the blood.

 Possibly Effective for...

-- Movement disorders (tardive dyskinesia) in people taking medicines for mental disorders.
+- Movement disorders (tardive dyskinesia).Taking vitamin B6 seems to improve movement disorders in people taking certain drugs for schizophrenia.